FlameWolf/quick-pad/README.md

 ### Notes

-- Create, view, edit, archive, and delete plain-text notes from a tile-based dashboard.
+- Create, view, search, edit, archive, and delete plain-text notes from a tile-based dashboard.
 - Each tile shows the title, last-updated date, and a short summary preview.
 - Live sentence, word, and character counts (Unicode-aware via `Intl.Segmenter`) while reading or editing.
 - Per-note undo / redo history while editing (debounced, up to 100 steps).